Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 (This has happened!)
 Spend those few extra dollars and buy a "real" baby chick feeder, or borrow one from a friend.
 They come in

-many shapes and sizes, and we offer the very
+many shapes and sizes, and we offer them all at very reasonable prices.

 Bonus: Roosting Poles